 Mom went back to work as a waitress, so I leaned how to literally pinch pennies when she poured handfuls of customer tips on the kitchen table for us kids to separate and count.

-After a few years Mom remarried (and a final little sister was born - catch up, with Denise's Eggplant Recipe, video here) and we soon moved to Louisiana, about the time I started in High School.
+After a few years Mom remarried, and a final sister was born (catch up with youngest sister Denise's Eggplant Recipe, video here.)
+We moved to neighboring Louisiana the year I enrolled in Junior High School.
 There she picked up a whole other way of cooking, Cajun-style.

 And here's our first video we made together (in my Los Angeles kitchen.)
 You'll get a kick out of her rockin' the cast iron kettle.
 I make her Cajun Jambalaya more than any other recipe - it's simply delicious.

 Here is a link to her Jambalaya recipe with text and yummy photos.